What is Exploratory Data Analysis?

 Let us look at some basic but popular visualizations that help in exploratory data analysis.
 Hence, The correct choice of visuals depends on the number of variables involved, the type of data (discrete or continuous), and the goal or type of inference required.

 Univariate plots show the frequency or the distribution shape of a variable.

-Histograms are two-dimensional plots in which the x-axis is divided into a range of numerical bins or time intervals.
+Histograms are two-dimensional plots in which the x-axis divide into a range of numerical bins or time intervals.
 The y-axis shows the frequency values, which are counts of occurrences of values for each bin.
 Bar graphs have gaps between the bars to indicate that they compare distinct groups, but there are no gaps in histograms.
-Hence, They tell us if the distribution is left/positively skewed (most of the data falls to the right side), right/negatively skewed (most of the data falls to the left side), bi-modal (graphs having two distinct peaks), normal (perfectly symmetrical without skew), or uniform (almost all the bins have similar frequency).
+Hence, They tell us if the distribution is left/positively skew (most of the data falls to the right side), right/negatively skewed (most of the data falls to the left side), bi-modal (graphs having two distinct peaks), normal (perfectly symmetrical without skew), or uniform (almost all the bins have similar frequency).